Privacy & Security Statement

 Except for education records governed by FERPA, all information collected from this website, including the summary server log information, emails sent to the website, and information collected from web-based forms, may be subject to the Texas Public Information Act.
 This means that while TAMU-SA does not actively share information, in some cases may be compelled by law to release information gathered from its web servers.

 The Texas Public Information Act, with a few exceptions, gives you the right to be informed about the information that this website collects about you.
 It also gives you the right to request a copy of that information, and to have the university correct any of that information that is wrong.
-You may request to receive and review any of that information, or request corrections to it, by contacting the Public Information Officer in the University Communications Department at (210) 784-1101.
+You may request to receive and review any of that information, or request corrections to it, by submitting the Public Information Request form.

 Extensive security measures consistent with the Texas Administrative Code (TAC) "Information Security Standards" and TAMU-SA Rules and Procedures have been employed to protect against unauthorized access, disclosure, modification, or destruction of information under our control, as well as the loss, misuse, or alteration of this website and/or associated electronic information resources.
 The information resources that support this site undergo an annual information security risk assessment via the Information Security Awareness Assessment and Compliance (ISAAC) system.
 The ISAAC system is used to assess the security posture of information systems and measure compliance with information security standards.